Long-stay, relocation and monthly budget guide

 Best areas to live in Faro: what changes the cost

 There is no single best area of Faro.
-There is a best area for a specific budget and routine.
-A person without a car should usually start near the centre, marina, station or reliable bus routes.
+There is a best area for a specific budget, routine and tolerance for transport.
+A person without a car is usually better near the centre, marina, station or reliable bus routes.
 A family may care more about parking, schools, quiet streets and larger apartments.
 A remote worker needs internet, light, workspace and noise control.
 A retiree may prioritise healthcare access, pharmacy distance and flat walking routes.

 Central Faro and the Old Town are attractive for walking, restaurants and historic atmosphere, but parking and noise can be difficult.
 The marina and station side are practical for transport, especially for people who use trains and buses.
 Penha and university-side areas can suit students and workers.
 Montenegro and Gambelas can be useful for hospital, airport and university access, but may make a car more important.
-Outer villages can offer more space, but they change the daily budget through transport.
+Nearby towns can offer more space or a different rhythm, but they also change the daily budget through transport.

 Beautiful central areas are convenient, but parking, noise and building condition need careful checking.